-In March 1999, the Office of Federal Housing Enterprise Oversight ("OFHEO") released a proposed risk-based capital stress test for Fannie Mae and Freddie Mac.
-One of the elements of the proposed stress test is that future claim payments made by a private mortgage insurer on Fannie Mae and Freddie Mac loans are reduced below the amount provided by the mortgage insurance policy to reflect the risk that the insurer will fail to pay.
-Claim payments from an insurer whose claims-paying ability rating is "AAA" are subject to a 10% reduction over the 10-year period of the stress test, while claim payments from a "AA" rated insurer, such as MGIC, are subject to a 20% reduction.
+In July 2001, the Office of Federal Housing Enterprise Oversight ("OFHEO") released a risk-based capital stress test for Fannie Mae and Freddie Mac.
+One of the elements of the stress test is that future claim payments made by a private mortgage insurer on Fannie Mae and Freddie Mac loans are reduced below the amount provided by the mortgage insurance policy to reflect the risk that the insurer will fail to pay.
+When fully phased in, claim payments from an insurer whose claims-paying ability rating is "AAA" are subject to a 5% reduction over the 10-year period of the stress test, while claim payments from a "AA" rated insurer, such as MGIC, are subject to a 15% reduction.
 The effect of the differentiation among insurers is to require Fannie Mae and Freddie Mac to have additional capital for coverage on loans provided by a private mortgage insurer whose claims-paying rating is less than "AAA."
-As a result, if adopted as proposed, there is an incentive for Fannie Mae and Freddie Mac to use private mortgage insurance provided by a "AAA" rated insurer.
-The Company does not believe there should be a reduction in claim payments from private mortgage insurance nor should there be a distinction between "AAA" and "AA" rated private mortgage insurers.
-If the stress test ultimately gives Fannie Mae and Freddie Mac an incentive to use "AAA" mortgage insurance, MGIC may need "AAA" capacity, which in turn would entail using capital to support such a facility as well as additional expenses or MGIC may need to make other changes to provide Fannie Mae and Freddie Mac with the equivalent of "AAA" coverage.
-The Company cannot predict whether the portion of the stress test discussed above will be adopted in its present form.
+As a result, if the final rule is the same as the rule released in July 2001, there is an incentive for Fannie Mae and Freddie Mac to use private mortgage insurance provided by a "AAA" rated insurer.
+If the stress test ultimately gives Fannie Mae and Freddie Mac an incentive to use "AAA" mortgage insurance, MGIC may need "AAA" capacity, which in turn would entail using capital to support such a facility as well as additional expenses or MGIC may need to make other changes to provide Fannie Mae or Freddie Mac with the equivalent of "AAA" coverage.